wmacevoy/devops-wmacevoy/notes-ci-sec/README.md

 - The postgress database maintains these tables
 -- users (id, jwt_secret, hashed_password)
--- roles (id) with `admin` and `user`
+-- roles (id)
 -- user_roles (user_id,role_id)
 -- notes(user_id,content)

-the `api/config` has configuration and test data.
-This is only loaded to the repo in an encrypted state using git-crypt
+the `api/private` directory has configuration data & keys.
+It is only loaded to the repo in an encrypted state using git-crypt.